dominik-martic/vhs-devops-lab/README.md

 # Initial password for the admin user
 cat $(pwd)/tn_devops/nexus/nexus3/admin.password

+# Run container at startup of Rocky Linux
+podman generate systemd --name nexus > nexus.service sudo mv nexus.service /usr/lib/systemd/system/nexus.service
+systemctl enable nexus
 ```

 After going through all of the steps you should have your containerized instance up and running.
-Now you can login at http://localhost:18081/nexus/ with username "admin" and the inital password
+Login at http://localhost:18081/nexus/ with username "admin" and the inital password
-that we found in the previous code block.
+that we found in the code block above, after that amin.password file is deleted.